SysKitTeam/docs-monitor/how-to/citrix-xenapp/monitor-citrix-published-applications.md

 ---
-title: Monitor Citrix Published Applications
-author: Andrea Budisa
-description: >-
-  This article explains how to adjust SysKit Monitor for the Citrix Published Applications monitoring.
+description: This article explains how to adjust SysKit Monitor for the Citrix Published Applications monitoring.
-date: 29/06/17
 ---

 # Monitor Citrix Published Applications